 A simple four bar pattern that is based on a syncopated rhythm that carries throgh all bars.

-In this lesson you will be shown five simple 'AAAB' patterns in 4/4, all of which have a rhythmic theme, which in this case will be a grouping of eight sixteenth notes.
-You can find a link to the basic groove lesson at the bottom of the page along with some other useful lessons.
-I recomend you work through the lesson on the straight groove before trying these patterns as it will make life a little easier.
-A certain level of stamina on the feet will be required here also.
+In this lesson you will be shown five simple 'AAAB' patterns in 4/4, all of which are based on our '33334' Multi Rhythmed Groove.
+You can find a link to this lesson at the bottom of the page a long with some other useful lessons.
+I recomend you work through the lesson on the straight groove before trying these patterns as the base groove can get quite complex.
 The point of these exercises is to both improve your double kick playing and to give you some ideas for applying this groove concept practically.

 - Using the 2 minute rule, get all phrases up to a tempo of at least 150bpm.

 - Create your own versions of these patterns based on the original phrase.

 - Apply the same constant double kick idea to various other phrasing ideas.